American Studies Concentration

-In order to major in American Studies, students choose the American Studies concentration within the Humanities major.
-American Studies graduates master knowledge and skills helpful to careers in teaching, advanced study in law and public policy, or going directly into museum work or business.
-Employers and graduate schools value the critical thinking, analytical, and writing skills of a broad liberal arts education like American Studies.
+In order to major in American Studies, simply select the American Studies concentration within the Humanities major.
+American Studies graduates master knowledge and skills helpful to careers in teaching, tech, advanced study in law and public policy, curatorial and museum work, or business, to name only a few.
+Employers and graduate schools value the critical thinking, analytical, and writing skills of a broad liberal arts education like that provided in American Studies.